Number of weddings last updated 08/2013

-We currently collect data on over 60+ products and services.
-This data is collected through random anonymous surveys to pre-wedding couples, post-wedding couples, and wedding businesses.
-We then use proprietary models that combine demographic data and our survey samples to estimate spending and demand for each item, for each market, except for US level numbers.
+We currently collect data on 55 products and services in 10 categories.
+This data is collected through random anonymous surveys to pre-wedding couples and post-wedding couples all over the United States.
+We then use proprietary models that combine local demographic data, local econimic data, and local survey samples to estimate spending and demand for each item, for each market, except for US level numbers.

 We take a bottom up approach to "Average Wedding Cost."
 The total "Average Cost" is calculated using "Weighted Demand Average (WDA)," which is; average spent times demand equals the weighted demand average.
-Sum of weighted demand average equals the average cost.
-Using WDA instead of a summed average gives a better calculation, because it takes into account all items that couples purchase.
+Sum of weighted demand average for all items equals the average wedding cost.
+Using WDA instead of a summed average gives a better calculation, because it takes into account all items that couples may or may not purchase.